SmartGrids

 SmartGrids is an application that allows you to easily configure and preview modular typography grids.

-SmartGrids is a small application I wrote in Python and recently published on GitHub.
+SmartGrids is an application I wrote in Python and published on GitHub.
 It allows you to quickly create and preview different typographic rasters based on several inputs.
 While this was nothing impossible before, it automates and speeds up the non-creative math part tremendously.

-This project not only allowed me to learn how to write applications in python but has also taught me a lot about how and where fonts get stored on the computer and how the actual files are built.
-The project also introduced me to the fonttools library which I used throughout the project to get information from the font files.
+This project not only allowed me to learn how to write standalone applications in Python but has also taught me a lot about how and where fonts get stored on the computer and how the actual font files are set up internally.
+The project also introduced me to the fonttools library that I used throughout the project to get information from the font files.

-You can input parameters like the page size, margins, font size, and leading and SmartGrids will show you all the possible grid configurations.
+You can input several parameters like the page size, margins, font size, and leading, and SmartGrids will show you all the possible grid configurations.
 Unlike the built-in grid creation tools in Adobe InDesign, SmartGrids will automatically align the grid to your body copy.
-The gridlines can be aligned with the cap-height, ascender, or x-height of the text.
-It also allows for a baseline shift so that the gridlines don’t align with the baseline of the text but with the descenders.
+The gridlines can be aligned with the cap height, ascender, or x height of the text.
+It also allows for a baseline shift so that the gridlines don’t align with the baseline of the text but with its descenders.

-Creating cap-height aligned grids in Adobe InDesign is not impossible, but involves a lot of trial and error and manual measuring.
-This applications allow you to skip the tedious guesswork and manual calculations.
-SmartGrids will show you all possible grid configurations and output all relevant values which you can then input into your layout software.
+Creating cap-height aligned grids in Adobe InDesign is not impossible either, but involves a lot of trial and error and manual measuring.
+This application allows you to skip the tedious guesswork and manual calculations.
+SmartGrids will show you all possible grid configurations and output all relevant values that you can then input into your layout software.